formR documentation

 You can either upload your spreadsheet if it was stored locally on your computer using the form Upload an item table or you could import a Google spreadsheet by enabling link sharing and using the form Import a Googlesheet.
 When importing a Googlesheet, you will need to manually specify the name of your survey whereas if uploading a spreadsheet, the name of your survey is obtained from the filename of the spreadsheet.

-2. Manage your survey: If your spreadsheet was well formed (as described here) and the items were successfully uploaded, you survey will be added to the Surveys menu.
+2. Manage your survey: If your spreadsheet was well formed (as described here) and the items were successfully uploaded, your survey will be added to the Surveys menu.
 To manage your created survey, go to Surveys > YourSurveyName.

 Setting up your own formr instance